ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 ### PyRIT Target Set-up

 PyRIT is a risk identification tool for generative AI.
+By default, the target of PyRIT is the entire application, with the premise that the environment variable `BACKEND_URI` is set correctly.
-To be able to access the target model that you intend to test.
-You can either choose the OpenAI model on Azure or other ML models on Azure as the target.
+You can also choose the OpenAI model on Azure or other ML models on Azure as the target.
 If you want to test the OpenAI model on Azure, the required environment variables  are:

 ```plaintext